seanl-imh/handy-things/style-guide.md

 ## Line wrapping

-`wrap:inner-sentence`

 ## Titles and Headings

+`header: atx`

 Markdown defines multiple methods for section titles and headers.
-For our purposes the `header:atx` method is preferred.
+For our purposes the atx method is preferred.
 Headings are indicated by starting the line with one or more `#` marks with the number of `#` determining heading depth within the document outline.
 Headings up to level 6 (`######`) are supported.